Rooftop solar panel array with city skyline — illustrative of residential solar adoption under SuRIA Home (Photo: yue chan / Unsplash)

 Masdar Signs PPA for 200 MW Floating Solar at Chereh Dam — SE Asia's Largest

 A consortium led by UAE's Masdar signed a US$208 million PPA with TNB for a 200 MW floating solar project at Chereh Dam, Pahang — Southeast Asia's largest floating solar plant.
-Covering 950 acres and powering over 100,000 homes, the project was secured under LSS5+ with the lowest tariff in the floating solar category.
-This is the inaugural project under the 10 GW renewable energy roadmap agreed between Masdar and MIDA in 2023.
+Covering 950 acres and powering over 100,000 homes, the project was secured under LSS5+ with the lowest tariff in the floating-solar category.
+Inaugural deliverable of the 10 GW Masdar–MIDA roadmap.

 New Policy January 1, 2026